UBC-Thunderbots/Software/src/software/jetson_nano/ansible/README.md

 Running the `setup_systemd.yml` playbook will copy all relevant thunderbots binaries into the Jetson Nanos and reboot the nanos.
 After rebooting, the binaries will automatically be run.

-The `remote_flash.yml` playbook pushes new binaries to hosts and restarts services.
-The "--tags" argument can be used to specify which binaries to push.
-If no tags are specified, all binaries will be pushed.
-Possible tags are: thunderloop, announcement, display, redis.
+The `remote_flash.yml` playbook stops services, syncs new binaries to hosts and restarts services.
+The "--tags" argument can be used to specify which actions to perform and on which services.
+Possible service tags: thunderloop, announcement, display, redis.
+Possible action tags: stop, sync, start

+if no service/action tags are specified, all service/actions will be used.

-For example, to remote flash thunderloop and redis, run the command:
+For example, to remote flash (ie stop+sync+start) thunderloop and redis, run the command:
  ``bazel run :run_ansible --cpu=jetson_nano -- -pb remote_flash.yml -ho [list of ip addrs] -pwd {ssh_pass} -t thunderloop redis``

+To just stop the thunderloop and redis services, use:
+ ``bazel run :run_ansible --cpu=jetson_nano -- -pb remote_flash.yml -ho [list of ip addrs] -pwd {ssh_pass} -t thunderloop redis stop``

+**warning** : the 'sync' action involves replacing a service's binary file, which might not work if the service is running at the time of replacement.
+Thus, it is best not to run the sync action unless accompanied with a stop action.

 ### Miscellaneous Tasks
 Individual miscellaneous tasks (ex reboot, rtt test) can be run through the `misc.yml` playbook by specifiying the corresponding tag.